 If a DWA has been delivered to your home or business, it means that the City is conducting work on the water supply system in your area.
-While the water supply will be shut off a period of time, it could be turned back on within a few hours.
+While the water supply will be shut off for a period of time, we strive to restore water services as quickly as possible.
 It is important however, that until the City confirms the water is safe for consumption by delivering a green DWA Lifted Notice your home or business, you are advised to boil your water prior to drinking or undertaking any activity where water could be ingested.
 While this work is underway, and until the City can confirm that the water is safe for consumption, you are advised to boil your water prior to drinking or undertaking any activity where water could be ingested.
 This includes:

 - Brushing teeth

 - Hand dishwashing (unless sanitized in another fashion)

 - Preparing food or drink which will not be subsequently heated

 - Making ice

 While home filtration systems are effective in filtering some impurities, they do not disinfect the water of bacteria.
 The only way to effectively kill bacteria in water is to boil the water.